 - May 2004 Information Security magazine: Securing Air

-- Live editorial Webcast on June 8, noon ET: New developments in wireless LAN access
+- Live editorial Webcast on June 8, noon ET: New developments in wireless LAN access control

 This option offers the most robust security, according to Snyder.
 IPsec enables positive bi-directional authentication of the user and gateway; per-packet encryption and authentication; a high re-key rate and selector-based firewall rules.